Find a job that works for you

 “I’m known for being a detail-oriented, well-organized team player.
 I never miss deadlines, I’m a good communicator and I can juggle multiple tasks at once.
 In my performance reviews, my supervisor always notes that he appreciates my professionalism and enthusiasm for the job.

 “With this experience under my belt, I’m looking for an opportunity to take the next step in my career.
 I’m hoping to do so in an organization like yours that works to improve the environment, which is something I’m passionate about.”

 Be concise.
 Don’t take up too much time with your response.
-You don’t have to tell the hiring manager every single thing that makes you a good fit for the position.
+You don’t have to tell the hiring manager every single thing that you think makes you a great candidate.
 Just give a few important details that will spark their interest in learning more about you, and you’ll get the interview off to a strong start.